forcedotcom/salesforcedx-vscode/docs/articles/apex/writing.md

 - To go to one of the symbols, select it from the list.

 ![Outline view, showing the symbols in an Apex class](../../images/apex_outline.png)

+The Explorer in the Side Bar also provides an Outline view to assist you while working on your project.

 ## Syntax Errors